When is New Student Orientation and when do classes start?

 The English Placement Test will be given towards the beginning of orientation.
 This test is an opportunity for students whose ACT/SAT scores placed them below ENGL 101 to improve their placement.
 This test is not required for students already placed in ENGL 101.

 To waive the typing prerequisite, business and computer science majors must pass the Typing Waiver Exam by the end of the sophomore year or enroll in OFAD 111.
 The exam will be given during New Student Orientation.
-Additionally, the Typing Waiver Exam is offered the first Thursday of every quarter.

 Career guidance and testing will be available at the Career & Counseling Center during New Student Orientation.